santisq/PSTree/docs/en-US/Get-PSTree.md

 ## DESCRIPTION

-`Get-PSTree` is a PowerShell cmdlet that intends to emulate the `tree` command with added functionality to calculate the folders size as well as recursive folders size .
+`Get-PSTree` is a PowerShell cmdlet that intends to emulate the `tree` command with added functionality to calculate the folders size as well as recursive folders size.

 ## EXAMPLES

-### Example 1: Get the hierarchy of the current Directory with default parameter values
+### Example 1: Get the hierarchy of the current directory with default parameter values

 ```powershell
 PS C:\> Get-PSTree
 ```

+The default parameter set uses `-Depth` with a value of 3.
+No hidden and system files folder are displayed and recursive folder folder is not calculated.

-### Example 2: Get the hierarchy of the `$HOME` Directory recursively displaying only folders
+### Example 2: Get the hierarchy of the `$HOME` directory recursively displaying only folders

 ```powershell
 PS C:\> Get-PSTree $HOME -Directory -Recurse
 ```

-### Example 3: Get hierarchy of the `$HOME` Directory 2 levels deep displaying hidden files and folders
+### Example 3: Get hierarchy of the `$HOME` directory 2 levels deep displaying hidden files and folders

 ```powershell
 PS C:\> Get-PSTree -Depth 2 -Force